Leothechosen/LCS-Foldy-Sheet/README.md

 Each file is coded to fit within that split's tiebreaker rules, and newer files likely have optimizations not present in previous files.

-Update (August 3rd): So fun fact, xlsxwriter is compatible with xlsxwriter.
+Update (August 3rd): So fun fact, xlsxwriter is compatible with PyPy.
 The time to execute the script is cut in half at 18 matches.